zendframework/zf2-documentation/docs/languages/en/tutorials/tutorial.navigation.rst

 This adds a simple but functional breadcrumb to every page (we simply tell it to render from a depth of 0 so we see all level of pages) but we can do better than that!
-Because Bootstrap has a styled breadcrumb as part of it's base CSS, so let's add a partial that output's the UL in bootstrap happy CSS.
+Because Bootstrap has a styled breadcrumb as part of it's base CSS, so let's add a partial that outputs the UL in bootstrap happy CSS.
 We'll create it in the ``view`` directory of the ``Application`` module (this partial is application wide, rather than album specific):